MRS. MADELEINE TANGUAY MAIN

 If desired, memorial donations to the Festival of the Sound Music Festival in Parry Sound would be sincerely appreciated by the family.

-To plant a tree in memory of Madeleine Tanguay Main, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Madeleine Tanguay Main, please visit our floral store.

 Festival of the Sound